tamulib-dc-labs/docs/_sources/applications/avalon/downloading_from_avalon.rst.txt

 4. Enter SSH_HOSTNAME and SSH_PORT: :code:`SSH_HOSTNAME = 'access.library.tamu.edu'` and :code:`SSH_PORT = 22`.

 5. Enter SSH_USERNAME and SSH_PASSWORD.
-They are your regular NetID username and password.

 6. Enter AVALON_MOUNT PATH: :code:`AVALON_MOUNT_PATH = '/mnt/avalon_prod'`.
 This will be different if you are pulling from Avalon Pre.